benhoyle/benhoyle.github.io-src/content/Tweet2Bible/Part 3. Tweet2Bible - Comparing Similarity Measures.md

 Now we have our data we can look at some matching.

 To start we will look at a number of off-the-shelf similarity functions.
 We will then compare these subjectively and see what gets us the best matches.

-Note the docker-machine virtual machine only has one CPU and 1GB RAM - we need to run docker without the VM...

 ## Similarity Functions